samiramunir/Relational-Data-Modeling-with-PostgreSQL/README.md

 **Project Goals**: Build a database with tables designed to optimize queries on song play analysis.

-**Schema:** The database was designed in a star schema to allow query efficiency and to simplify actions for busines users.
+**Schema:** The database was designed in a star schema to allow query efficiency and to simplify actions for business users.

 ![star_schema](schema.png)